Glendale Celebrates 25th Anniversary of Summer Health Careers Institute for High School Students

 HCI 2024 Gowning

-Mentor Annie Phan, AZCOM 2026, helps teach high school students how to properly prepare a patient for surgery.
+Mentor Annie Phan, AZCOM 2026, helps teach high school students how to properly gown and glove fur surgery in sterile environment

 Mentor Margaux Sarno, CDMA 2027, really valued her experience as a mentor.
 She explains, “I have always had a passion for educating others and being a guide for someone else.
 I wanted to be a mentor for HCI because I felt that I could help high school students navigate their way into a career in healthcare in the future.”